Tanishka101/Sales-Analysis-Report/README.md

-# Sales-Analysis-Report
+## Sales-Analysis-Report
-This Power BI Sales Analysis report is designed with UI/UX.
+This Power BI Sales Analysis report is designed with UI/UX best practices to ensure clarity and ease of use.
+It presents key sales metrics including units sold, net sales, cost of goods sold (COGS), and net profit.
+The interactive dashboard allows users to quickly analyze performance trends and gain actionable insights through well-structured visuals and intuitive navigation.